ArunavCodes/Energy-Consumption-Optimizer-using-AI/README.md

      - **Dynamic Metrics**: Shows real-time updates of energy savings and cooling performance.

 This system showcases the practical application of AI in solving real-world challenges, providing meaningful insights into energy optimization techniques for data centers.
+## Results

+The project demonstrates the potential of AI in optimizing energy consumption within data centers through the use of Deep Q-Learning.
+Below are the key results obtained from the simulation:

+### Temperature Comparison
+- **AI-Regulated Cooling**: The Deep Q-Learning model effectively maintains the temperature within the optimal range (18°C–24°C).
+- **Non-AI Baseline**: Traditional cooling methods often overshoot or undershoot the optimal temperature, leading to inefficiencies.

+### Energy Consumption Comparison
+- **AI-Driven Consumption**: The AI system consistently exhibits lower energy usage due to intelligent decision-making.
+- **Non-AI Baseline Consumption**: Traditional methods consume significantly more energy because of a lack of optimization.

+### Energy Savings
+- The AI system reduces cumulative energy consumption by approximately **17%** compared to the non-AI baseline, as calculated using the following formula:
+  $$
+  \text{Savings (\%)} = \frac{\text{Non-AI Energy - AI Energy}}{\text{Non-AI Energy}} \times 100
+  $$
+  Example:
+  - AI Energy Consumption: **225.50 units**
+  - Non-AI Energy Consumption: **273.00 units**
+  - **Savings**: ~17.39%

+### Graphs
+The simulation outputs the following visualizations:
+1. **Temperature Comparison**: A line graph comparing AI-regulated temperatures against baseline (non-AI) values over simulation timesteps.
+2. **Energy Consumption Comparison**: A cumulative energy usage graph comparing AI-driven and non-AI energy consumption.

+### Key Insights
+- AI regulates temperature effectively, ensuring operational efficiency.
+- Significant energy savings demonstrate the capability of the Deep Q-Learning model to optimize energy-intensive systems.
+- The results affirm the scalability and adaptability of this approach to real-world data center environments.

+These results highlight the transformative potential of AI-driven solutions in addressing challenges associated with energy management.